bananighosh/mediBuddy-deepseek-r1/README.md

 ---

 ## Overview
+This repository details the process of creating an advanced medical assistant chatbot by fine-tuning the DeepSeek-R1 model.
+By leveraging LoRA for parameter-efficient fine-tuning and employing mixed precision training, MediBuddy is engineered to provide:

+## Key Features

+- **Domain-Specific Responses:** Accurate, medically informed answers.
+Tailored outputs for medical queries.
+- **Enhanced Contextual Understanding:** Maintains context across complex conversations, multi-turn conversations.
+- **Optimized Performance:** Faster training and inference using FP16 mixed precision.
+- **Mixed Precision Training:** Utilizes FP16 for improved computational efficiency.
+- **Parameter-Efficient Fine-Tuning:** Implements LoRA to adjust only a subset of parameters.
+- **High Performance on Modern GPUs:** Fine-tuned on an NVIDIA A100 for optimal throughput.

+---

+## Medical Application and Disclaimer

+MediBuddy has been specifically developed for medical applications, with an emphasis on medical imaging diagnostics and research.
+The model is fine-tuned on a curated dataset containing medical literature, imaging protocols, and domain-specific queries.

+**Disclaimer:**
+This chatbot is intended for research and academic purposes only.
+It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
+Always consult a qualified healthcare professional for medical decisions.

+---

 The goal of this project is to fine-tune the DeepSeek model, adapting it for domain-specific tasks.
 By incorporating LoRA modifications and training on a custom dataset, the model produces more accurate and context-aware outputs compared to its pre-trained counterpart.